 The Factor’s House, Cromarty

-There’s loads to do on the Black Isle, from dolphin watching to tasting local beer, and you could easily spend a day or two sightseeing here.
-See our complete guide to things to do on the Black Isle for some ideas.
+Just north of Inverness you’ll find the Black Isle, a peninsula of land encircled by the Moray Firth and the Cromarty Firth.
+There’s loads to do here, from dolphin watching to tasting local beer, and you could easily spend a day or two sightseeing.
+See our guide to things to do on the Black Isle for ideas.

-If you decide to spend a little bit of time on the Black Isle, or don’t feel like driving too far on your first day, then we can recommend a stop at the Factor’s House.
+If you decide to spend a bit of time here, or don’t feel like driving too far on your first day, we can recommend the Factor’s House.
+This boutique B&B is in the historic town of Cromarty and offers lovely en-suite accommodation with magnificent views across the firth.
+The breakfast is award-winning, with a focus on locally sourced, organic produce.

 We loved the comfortable rooms, warm welcome, and delicious breakfast here.
-There are lots of little touches that add up to making this a great experience, and our favourite by far on the Black Isle.
+There are lots of little touches that add up to a great experience, and it’s our favourite property by far on the Black Isle.
+Guests also have access to a private lounge with a log fire in winter and a licensed honesty bar.
+There’s WiFi throughout, free parking, and it’s a short walk into Cromarty for pubs and eateries.

 Address: Denny Rd, Cromarty IV11 8YT